-I have four kids ranging from two to eight-years-old.
+I have four kids ranging from 2 to 8 years old.
 I’ve never been one to hang around the house, so we are frequent visitors of coffee shops, stores and restaurants.
-We are a bit of a novelty and rarely (if ever) go out without someone stopping me to tell me how “full my hands are.”
+We are a bit of a novelty and rarely (if ever) go out without someone stopping me to comment, “Your hands are full!”

 It is true.
 I am a busy mama.
 But honestly, my steepest learning curve was not my fourth child, it was my first.